Quantum Approaches to Consciousness

 Figure 2.
 Release of neurotransmitters at the synaptic cleft (exocytosis).

-A model developed by Beck and Eccles applies concrete quantum mechanical features to describe details of the process of exocytosis.
+A model developed by Beck and Eccles (and later refined by Fisher) applies concrete quantum mechanical features to describe details of the process of exocytosis.
 Their model proposes that quantum processes are relevant for exocytosis and, moreover, are tightly related to states of consciousness.
 This will be discussed in more detail in Section 3.4.

 At this point, another approach developed by Flohr (2000) should be mentioned, for which chemical synapses with a specific type of receptors, so-called NMDA receptors,[4] are of paramount significance.
 Briefly, Flohr observes that the specific plasticity of NMDA receptors is a necessary condition for the formation of extended stable neuronal assemblies correlated to (higher-order) mental representations which he identifies with conscious states.
 Moreover, he indicates a number of mechanisms caused by anaesthetic agents, which block NMDA receptors and consequently lead to a loss of consciousness.
 Flohr’s approach is physicalistic and reductive, and it is entirely independent of any specific quantum ideas.